AhlemKaabi/DigiRamp_flask_app/README.md

 that will not be pushed to version control due to their sensitive nature.
-In this case, we put the secret key as well as the database URI which contains the database
+In this case, we put the secret key as well as the database URI which contains the database.
 ```
 # instance/config.py